MrScripty/Studio-Whip/README.md

 ## System Requirments
-System requirements heavily depend on the **size and type of AI models** you choose to run locally.
-Studio-Whip is designed to be flexible.
+System requirements heavily depend on the size and type of AI models you choose to run locally.
 You can find many models on platforms like [Hugging Face](https://huggingface.co/) and [Civitai](https://civitai.com/).

 The table below summarizes recommended hardware specifications for different tiers of usage, focusing on local inference: